Iorana from Tahiti!

 Highlight of the Month

-I was going to go with the lagoon cruise of Aitutaki this month, but I’ve decided to get personal instead.
-I’ve written about how I’ve been battling with anxiety for the past couple of years after failing to manage my health when writing my book, and it’s been hanging around ever since.
+I’ve written about how I’ve been battling with anxiety for the past couple of years, and it’s been hanging around ever since.

 This month, I finally managed to put it all behind me and it’s all thanks to my solo trip in the South Pacific.
 As always: pushing myself out of my comfort zone is so amazingly good for my anxiety, as much as I don’t want to do it at the time.
 As soon as I left Dave’s side and had nobody to rely on but myself, I somehow ended up feeling stronger than ever.
 I wasn’t broken, after all.
 I wasn’t having a breakdown I’d never be able to recover from.
 I just needed to start doing the things that gave me panic attacks to prove that I was more than capable of doing them and doing them well.